 24. Show respect for their father

-If you are together, show affection to one another in front of them, thank him, and tell him you appreciate him.
-You and their father are the first example of what a healthy relationship is supposed to be like.
+If you are together, show affection to one another in front of them, thank him and tell him you appreciate him.
+You and their father are the first examples of what a healthy relationship is supposed to be like.
 If you are not together, DO NOT talk badly about him in front of the kids.
 Focus on the good.

 25. Talk to them like an adult